eepysheepyy/Twitch_Bot/README.md

 and DeepTranslator pip install deep-translator

-You will also likely need a twitch dev bot for certain stuff, i think.
-I can't really remember lol : https://dev.twitch.tv/console
-Im sure you guys may work it out.
-Maybe.

 Also, there's the item.py file which can tell you what scene_item_id's are (when selected inside OBS) because theres seemingly no other way to check, and it was pissing me off, so I assume that I can alleviate someone else's pain if someone went looking.

 JUST TO CLARIFY: THIS PROGRAM CAN FIND THE scene_item_id of OBS ITEMS when SELECTED inside OBS, when it's connected to your OBS-Websockets.